Gabelbombe/azure-containerpipeline/assets/docker-azure.md

 Copy the DNS and IP, paste them in a text editor.

 I will also point a custom DNS name at this VM.
-Later in this series we’re going to get TLS certificates from [letsencrypt](https://letsencrypt.org/) for secure https communication to our private Docker registry.
+Later in this series we're going to get TLS certificates from [letsencrypt](https://letsencrypt.org/) for secure https communication to our private Docker registry.
 We will must have a custom domain name to make that happen.
-The quick reason is that Azure domains are secured by wildcard certs which won’t work for our purposes. _If you don’t have a domain name I strongly suggest that you obtain one so that we can establish secure communication with our private Docker Registry (and Jenkins)._
+The quick reason is that Azure domains are secured by wildcard certs which won't work for our purposes. _If you don't have a domain name I strongly suggest that you obtain one so that we can establish secure communication with our private Docker Registry (and Jenkins)._

 All name providers are different and you can google for how to add an a-record at yours.
 At my provider in the Host Records interface I will just paste the public IP address into the A-record for the domain name I want to use __dockerbuild.ehimeprefecture.com__.